-Before you upload data such as documents, images, and audio or video objects to OSS, you must prepare a bucket in OSS.
+Before you upload data such as documents, images, and audio or video files to Object Storage Service (OSS), you must create a bucket in an OSS region.
 OSS does not impose limits on the number of objects that you can upload to a bucket.

 Buckets and objects are OSS resources.
 OSS provides API operations to manage these resources.
 For example, you can call API operations to create a bucket and upload objects to the bucket.
 You can also perform these operations in the OSS console.
-When you perform operations in the OSS console, requests are sent to OSS by calling OSS API operations.
+When you perform operations in the OSS console, OSS API operations are called to sent requests to OSS.

 OSS does not use a hierarchical structure for objects, but instead uses a flat structure.
 All elements are stored as objects in buckets.
 However, OSS supports folders as a concept to group objects and simplify management.
 The name of a bucket is unique within OSS and cannot be modified after the bucket is created.
 For more information, see bucket naming conventions in Terms.

-When you create a bucket, you must select a region based on requirements such as latencies, costs, and compliance.
-For more information about the list of regions supported by OSS, see Regions and endpoints.
+When you create a bucket, you must select a region for the bucket based on your requirements on latency, costs, and compliance. , see For more information about the regions supported by OSS, see Regions and endpoints.

 You can configure the ACL of a bucket when you create the bucket or modify the ACL of a created bucket.
 Only the owner of a bucket can configure or modify the ACL of the bucket.

 You can call the GetBucketLocation operation to obtain the region of a bucket, which indicates the data center in which the bucket is located.

 You can specify different filters to list all buckets or buckets whose names contain a specified prefix in a region.